scr8er/shared/README.md

 Welcome!
 I'm glad you are here.

-The main objective of this project is to share my work and knowledge, improve dev skills as the noob I am and become a little part of the community.
+The main objective of this project is to share my work and knowledge, improve my development skills as the noob I am and become a little part of the community.

 As a windows systems admin, I started to save every piece of powershell code I've built.
 Most of them belong to simple needs or sometimes more logical than technical issues.